-Harvey Weinstein indicted in Los Angeles for sex crimes on day New York rape trial starts
+Harvey Weinstein charged in Los Angeles for sex crimes as NY rape trial starts

 One of the women Weinstein was charged with assaulting, former production assistant Mimi Haleyi, has said that Weinstein sexually assaulted her in 2006.
 Prosecutors say Weinstein raped the second woman, who has not been publicly identified, in 2013.

-Nearby the courthouse, the Silence Breakers, a group of Weinstein accusers including actresses Rosanna Arquette and McGowan, held a news conference and waved signs demanding accountability for Weinstein.
+Near the courthouse, the Silence Breakers, a group of Weinstein accusers including actresses Rosanna Arquette and McGowan, held a news conference and waved signs demanding accountability for Weinstein.
+The beginning of the criminal trial and the new charges “are a clear indication that the risks we took and the consequences we subsequently faced were not in vain,” the group said in a statement.

+Weinstein spokesman Engelmayer has said the two women in the New York criminal case had long-term relationships with Weinstein.
+He said it was prejudicial to conflate the criminal matter with allegations in civil cases or with public grievances he said were lodged by women who were not part of any lawsuit.

 “As we stand here at the beginning of a new year and a new decade, time’s up on sexual harassment in all workplaces,” said Arquette, referencing the #TimesUp movement that opposes sexual harassment.
 “And time’s up on the pervasive culture of silence that has enabled abusers like Weinstein.”